-MODULE-3

-Understanding Harmony in the Family and Society- Harmony in Human- Human Relationship:
+Module-3: Understanding Harmony in the Family and Society- Harmony in Human- Human Relationship

-- Understanding values in human-human relationship; meaning of Justice (nine universal values in relationships) and program for its fulfilment to ensure mutual happiness; Trust and Respect as the foundational values of relationship. - Understanding the meaning of Trust; Difference between intention and competence. - Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship. - Understanding the harmony in society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co -existence as comprehensive Human Goals. - Strategy for transition from the present state to Universal Human Order: a.
-At the level of individual: as socially and ecologically responsible engineers, technologists, and managers. b.
-At the level of conjecture or mutually engishing institutions and economications.
+- Understanding values in human-human relationship; meaning of Justice (nine universal values in relationships) and program for its fulfilment to ensure mutual happiness; Trust and Respect as the foundational values of relationship. - Understanding the meaning of Trust; Difference between intention and competence. - Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship. - Understanding the harmony in society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co -existence as comprehensive Human Goals. - Strategy for transition from the present state to Universal Human Order: - a.
+At the level of individual: as socially and ecologically responsible engineers, technologists, and managers.